 Preparing your line-art¶

 …And notice nothing happening.
 This is because the white isn’t transparent.
 You wouldn’t really want it to either, how else would you make convincing highlights?
-So what we first need to do to colour in our drawing is prepare our lineart.
+So what we first need to do to color in our drawing is prepare our line art.
 There’s several methods of doing so, each with varying qualities.

 The Multiply Blending Mode¶

-So, typically, to get a black and white lineart usable for colouring, you can set the blending mode of the lineart layer to Multiply.
-You do this by selecting the layer and going to the drop down that says Normal and setting that to Multiply.
+So, typically, to get a black and white line art usable for coloring, you can set the blending mode of the line art layer to Multiply.
+You do this by selecting the layer and going to the drop-down that says Normal and setting that to Multiply.

 And then you should be able to see your colors!

 Multiply is not a perfect solution however.
 For example, if through some image editing magic I make the line art blue, it results into this:

 This is because multiply literally multiplies the colors.
 So it uses maths!